HF-RapidResponse/volunteer-portal/README.md

 ### API

 Running the API locally requires connecting to HF's databases.
-Make sure you have been given the correct permissions in GCP and have [authenticated through the GCP CLI](https://cloud.google.com/sdk/docs/authorizing#authorizing_with_a_user_account)
+Make sure you have been given the correct permissions in GCP and have [authenticated through the GCP CLI](https://cloud.google.com/sdk/docs/authorizing#authorizing_with_a_user_account).
+In order for the API to use GCP, setup a local environment variable, `GOOGLE_APPLICATION_CREDENTIALS`.
+Set it to the full local path to the Google Application Credentials JSON file provided to you as a volunteer.
+You can setup this variable either in a local `.env` file, or as an environment variable.

 In the _api_ directory you can manage dependencies with conda or virtualenv run: